CaglarKullu/virtual_food_storage/README.md

 ### Clean Architecture with BaseData

-Our BaseData<T> class encapsulates serialization, equality, and debugging functionalities, fostering a clean and maintainable codebase:
+The BaseData<T> class encapsulates serialization, equality, and debugging functionalities, fostering a clean and maintainable codebase:

 ```dart
 abstract class BaseData<T> {